angular/angular-ja/aio-ja/content/guide/security.en.md

 Interpolated content is always escaped &mdash;the HTML isn't interpreted and the browser displays angle brackets in the element's text content.

 For the HTML to be interpreted, bind it to an HTML property such as `innerHTML`.
-But binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability For example, one could execute JavaScript in a following way:
+But binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability.
+For example, one could execute JavaScript in a following way:

 <code-example header="src/app/inner-html-binding.component.ts (class)" path="security/src/app/inner-html-binding.component.ts" region="class"></code-example>